 What intrigued Monti about Jones’s novel was how it addressed reviving the horror genre.
 After seeing Jordan Peele’s Get Out, Monti said, he realized that “this is the way we’re gonna be able to talk about race and class and culture with a level of immediacy that other genres can’t”—and he believed Jones’s book nailed it.
 But Monti wasn’t the only one from Saga who saw the connection.
 Jackson was hooked from the prologue, going on to read the book in the course of a few days and immediately dubbing it “the Jordan Peele of Horror Literature.”

-Johnson argues that Jones's book is one of a number of recent releases to have proven that the horror genre isn’t as narrow as its reputation.
-Horror is a “statement about identity” in her view: “there are layers to these tropes, and if you really look deep, it’s saying a lot about who people are and what the world is like,” Johnson said, adding that “the tropes have a function [and] there’s something behind them.”
+Jackson argues that Jones's book is one of a number of recent releases to have proven that the horror genre isn’t as narrow as its reputation.
+Horror is a “statement about identity” in her view: “there are layers to these tropes, and if you really look deep, it’s saying a lot about who people are and what the world is like,” Jackson said, adding that “the tropes have a function [and] there’s something behind them.”

 There’s certainly something behind The Only Good Indians.
 Take, for instance, the title.
 The team cycled through a few options before finally settling on the final title after Jones seriously considered the repercussions of using part of the derogatory phrase.
 Jones's intention, he said, was to take the wind out of the sails of the slur by using it here, and believes that the title works in that vein.
 “Every character in here,” Jones said, is “in their own way dealing with what it means to be a good Indian in 2020.”